 At the Grocery

-On the South Beach Diet, your best bet is to choose nonfat or low-fat plain yogurt on Phase 1 or Phase 2.
+On the South Beach Diet, your best bet is to choose nonfat or plain yogurt on Phase 1.
 We especially like nonfat (0%) plain Greek yogurt, which is thick and creamy because it is strained to reduce the water content.
-You can also enjoy artificially sweetened low-fat or nonfat flavored yogurt on Phase 2.
+You can enjoy this as well as artificially sweetened low-fat or nonfat flavored yogurt on Phase 2.
 Whatever Phase you’re on, avoid any brand of yogurt that contains high-fructose corn syrup.
 If you’re following the South Beach Diet Gluten Solution Program, read labels carefully for gluten, which is sometimes added to flavored yogurts.

-You can enjoy 2 cups of nonfat or low-fat plain yogurt, including plain nonfat Greek yogurt, daily on Phase 1 and 2-3 cups of it or artificially sweetened low-fat or nonfat flavored yogurt (6 oz. servings) daily on Phase 2.
 On both Phase 1 and Phase 2, you can choose between milk and yogurt when it comes to fulfilling your dairy servings.
+You can enjoy 2 cups of nonfat or low-fat plain yogurt, including plain nonfat Greek yogurt, daily on Phase 1 and 2 to 3 cups of plain or artificially sweetened low-fat or nonfat flavored yogurt (6 oz. servings) daily on Phase 2.
 On Phase 2, consider adding 3/4 cup of nutrient-rich raspberries, blueberries, or sliced strawberries to your yogurt.
 Here are some other healthy and tasty ways to enjoy yogurt:

 place of light or reduced-fat sour cream, use plain nonfat Greek yogurt to add creaminess to soups, sauces, and salad dressings.

 Greek yogurt also makes a rich addition to baked goods.
 Remember it is tarter